MrBiscuitTR/P.O.T.A.T.O/README.md

 # P.O.T.A.T.O
 ## Practical Omnipurpose Technical AI Tool Operator, aka P.O.T.A.T.O , is a smart and locally running vocal AI assistant that is capable of pretty much anything.
-It accepts all kinds of input including voice, It will undergo continuous development through the upcoming years.
+It accepts all kinds of input including voice, images, code files, folders, pdfs...
 It is secure and private, overly so.
 Needs good hardware (24+ GB of VRAM and a fast GPU) to run efficiently.
 Uses SearX for web search. can be configured to use TOR.
 It is also capable of being your friend.

+P.O.T.A.T.O is a work in progress and will be updated regularly as the author finds the time to do so.
+It is a modular system that can be easily extended with new tools, utilities and functionalities.
+This project will undergo continuous development through the upcoming years.

 ### The core of P.O.T.A.T.O -- Practical Omnipurpose Technical AI Tool Operator
 - Uses ollama to interface with local LLMs.